-The first challenge in the proper diagnosis of small cell carcinoma of the breast is to determine whether it is breast primary, or whether it is in fact a ‘secondary‘ site metastasized from another cancer elsewhere in the body, (and the lung would be the first place to look).
-It is impossible to distinguish metastatic and primary small cell breast carcinomas on the basis of histological evaluation, so a women with small cell breast carcinoma can expect a whole cohort of scans and samples from other areas of the body.
+The first challenge in the proper diagnosis of small cell breast cancer is to determine whether it is breast primary, or whether it is in fact a ‘secondary‘ site metastasized from another cancer elsewhere in the body, (and the lung would be the first place to look).
+It is impossible to distinguish metastatic and primary small cell breast cancer on the basis of histological evaluation, so a women with small cell breast carcinoma can expect a whole cohort of scans and samples from other areas of the body.

 Histological features and differentiation of small cell breast carcinoma